 6. Richard was loyal to his older brother King Edward IV

 He ran the north of England up until his brother’s death in 1483, when Richard became Lord Protector.
 Richard also remained loyal to Edward when their middle brother, George, rebelled and schemed against the king.

-7. Richard was crowned at Westminster Cathedral in 1483
+7. Richard was crowned at Westminster Abbey in 1483

 The coronation came after Londoners had petitioned Richard to have the throne.